Sequential Product Spaces are Jordan Algebras: Preliminaries

 \begin{definition} Let $V$ be an order unit space.
 We call $V$ \emph{self-dual} when there exists an inner product $\inn{\cdot,\cdot}$ such that for all $a\in V$: $a\geq 0$ if and only if $\inn{a,b} \geq 0$ for all $b\geq 0$. \end{definition}

 To give a complete picture of the theory of sequential product spaces we will repeat some of the known basic results regarding sequential products and sequential product spaces that can be found in for instance \cite{gudder2002sequential,gudder2005uniqueness,wetering2018characterisation}.
-This section on preliminaries will end with the existence proofs of spectral decompositions of effects and the corollary of homogeneity that follows from it originally shown in \cite{wetering2018characterisation}.
+This section on preliminaries will end with the existence proofs of spectral decompositions of effects and the corollary of homogeneity that follows from it, which was originally shown in Ref.~\cite{wetering2018characterisation} (in a slightly different setting).

 Unless otherwise stated, we will let $V$ denote a finite-dimensional sequential product space, ${E=[0,1]_V}$ its set of effects and $\&: E\times E\rightarrow E$ a sequential product.
 For $a\in E$ we let $a^\perp=1-a$ denote its \emph{complement} which by virtue of $a$ lying in the unit interval of $V$ is also an effect.